 For those wanting to take the kids to the movies, there are many English-language cinemas.
 Alcazar and Baberini are the best.
 For something much more unusual, treat them to a children’s puppet show at Teatro Verde or Teatro San Carlino.
-For something with a more educational slant, head to the Central Children’s Library on Via San Paolo alla Regola for English games, books and DVDs.
+For something with a more educational slant, head to the Central Children’s Library on Via San Paolo alla Regola for English games and books.

 Parent networks in Rome

-Expat parents can engage with each other through the schools or daycare centres their children go to, and there are also social media groups online for mothers and parents in Rome.
-These groups often arrange meet-ups to socialise and share their experiences, so this is a great way to make friends and meet people in Rome.
+Expat parents can engage with each other through the schools or daycare centres their children attend.
+There are also social media groups online for mothers and parents in Rome, which often arrange meet-ups to socialise and offer a great way to make friends and meet people in Rome.